AntoineLafon/neO-campus/README.md

 ## How to test it?
 run the main java file in (src folder), then run capteur.jar (in CaptorSim folder) that is an application that simulate captor
+(do not forget to create a data base with the SQL file)

 ## Required java libraries
 - MySQL connector [link](https://www.jfree.org/jfreechart/)